MarineRoboticsGroup/dcsam-examples/README.md

 The file `icp.cpp` implements the iterative closest point (ICP) method for point cloud registration.

-The file `robust_pgo.cpp` implements robust pose-graph optimization by introducing inlier/outlier discrete hypotheses for untrusted loop closure edges.
+The file `robust_pgo_mc.cpp` implements robust pose-graph optimization by introducing inlier/outlier discrete hypotheses for untrusted loop closure edges.

 To build the ICP and robust PGO examples: